Glenview 4th of July Celebration

 Saturday, July 4, 11:20 a.m.

 We are thrilled to be hosting a full parade through downtown Glenview.
 Join us for our annual tradition with floats, entertainers and giveaways!
 The parade will feature parade floats and entries from local organizations and businesses.
 This year’s parade will celebrate America’s 250th Birthday!
-View the parade guidelines and apply to be a part of the parade!

 Parade Route

 Did you know that direct expenses for this event, which total around $100,000, are paid by donations and support from residents like you?
-Thank you for being a proud supporter of your hometown celebration!
 Your contribution ensures that our Glenview 4th of July tradition continues.
-Supporters can show off their spirit with a “Proud Supporter” yard sign and will also receive a complimentary parking pass for our community’s biggest event.
-Glenview 4th of July donations are tax-deductible.
+Supporters can show off their spirit with a special edition “Proud Supporter” yard sign celebrating America’s 250th birthday.
+Proud supporters will also receive a complimentary parking pass for our community’s biggest event.
+Parking passes will be available for pick up at the Park Center Front Desk after 12:00pm the next business day after you have submitted your donation.*

 The 2026 Bike Parade will kick off the main Independence Day Parade at 11:15 a.m. at Jackman Park.
 Show off your wheels and patriotic spirit!
 Bring your pre-decorated red, white and blue bikes, scooter and strollers.
 The bike parade is free and all ages are welcome to participate.
 Children ages 10 years and younger must have a parent walk with them during the parade and bike helmets are highly recommended.
 Thank you to Wesley Child Care Center and Edward Jones for sponsoring this year’s Bike Parade.